mapleroyal/Wallpaper-Changer-for-macOS/README.md

 Support for custom directories and subdirectories is on the roadmap.

+## Documentation

+This app uses ImageMagick on the backend to manipulate images, and sends the command

+`/usr/libexec/PlistBuddy -c "set AllSpacesAndDisplays:Desktop:Content:Choices:0:Files:0:relative file:///${wallpaperPath}" "${plistPath}" && killall WallpaperAgent`

+to set the wallpaper on all spaces and displays.

+In this MVP, all functionality is contained in the home view component `src/renderer/components/Home.vue` and the main process file `src/main/main.ts`.

 ## License

-This project is licensed under the GPL2 License, with parts from the MIT License.
+This project is licensed under the GPL2 License, with some of the template using the MIT License.
 See the LICENSE file for details.

 ## Acknowledgments